exonum/exonum-doc/src/get-started/java-binding.md

 ```

 Add a `plugins` section to enable both Java Runtime plugin and Instance
 Configuration plugin.
-Runtime plugin is enabled for a specific runtime
+The runtime plugin is enabled for a specific runtime
-(`java` in our example), while Instance Configuration plugin is enabled for a
+(`java` in the present example).
+While the Instance Configuration plugin is
-specific artifact name alias (`timestamping` in our example).
+enabled for a specific artifact name alias (`timestamping` in the present
+example).

 ```yaml
 plugins: